-The more a child knows about what to expect during the medical visit ahead of time, the more comfortable she will be.
+The more your child knows about what to expect during the medical visit ahead of time, the more comfortable they will be.

 If your child is being admitted to the medical center, the following tips may be helpful in addition to those above.

 Your child's greatest concern is being away from you.
 Being with your child as much as possible during their stay will make your child feel more secure.
 Younger children, especially those under age 3, often think going to the hospital is a punishment for misbehavior.
 Explain that this is not the case.
 Encourage your child to express fears and concerns.
 Talk to your child in a way that he can understand about why the hospital stay is necessary.

 Children in this age group fear damage to their bodies.
 Be careful when explaining what will take place.
 Avoid phrases that may have different meanings to a child.
 For example, your child may connect being put to sleep (when you explain surgical anesthesia) with a pet and think that he or she will die.
 Instead, say, "The doctors will help you take a nap for a few hours."
 Or, any another phrase they might better understand.
 When talking about surgery say, "Make an opening," instead of cut.

 Children older than 6 years will worry about losing control and damage to their bodies.
 Your child may also worry about doing or saying embarrassing things while under anesthesia.
 Be open.
 Don't deny that there will be pain after an operation, if this is the case.
 Explain that although it will hurt for a while, they will be made to feel as comfortable as possible.

 Teenagers are often reluctant to ask questions, leading you to believe that they understand more than they actually do.
 Encourage your teenager to ask the doctors and nurses questions about his or her condition.
 Include your child in discussions about the care plan for an increased feeling of control.